-PPn: -- NOT READY
+\\\ PPn: -- NOT READY

-where n is the unit number of the paper tape punch that is not ready.
-This message is repeated every 15 seconds until the error condition is corrected, or until the I/O request is cancelled.
-When the error condition has been corrected, the transfer will begin within one second.
+The unit number of the paper tape punch that is not ready.

+This message is repeated every 15 seconds until the error condition is corrected, or until the I/O request is canceled.
+When the error condition has been corrected, the transfer will begin within 1 second.